Kava-Labs/kava/docs/Education/FAQ/basics.md

 ### How do I access Kava?
 The Kava Platform or Kava Web App, which is live at [app.kava.io](https://app.kava.io/), is a user-friendly hub for interacting with the protocol.

-Similarly, the Hard Platform or Hard Web App can be found at [app.hard.kava.io](https://app.hard.kava.io/).
+Similarly, the Lend Platform or Lend Web App can be found at [app.hard.kava.io](https://app.hard.kava.io/).

 ### Where can I learn more?
 Here are great introductory readings: [Kava](https://medium.com/kava-labs/kava-protocol-101-ce3beb0fa8b8), [Hard](https://medium.com/kava-labs/introducing-harvest-io-the-worlds-first-cross-chain-money-market-a27535a5d91a).